These functions power the knitr chunk engines and are wrappers around

 for more information.
 See alsoglue::glue()

-for more information on transformers.- .style
+for more information on transformers.- .collapse

 Value